Code-Institute-Submissions/milestone-01/README.md

 ### Who is the users?
-The user of this website are:
+The users of this website are:
 - Daniela fans.
 - Music lovers, Youtube watchers and Spotify listeners with all different background, gender and ages.